connormmckelvey/Krazys-Auto-Clicker/README.md

 # AutoClicker
+A simple auto clicker that I made as one of my first projects.

+Keys:

-A simple auto clicker, key 'a' is the start and stop key. 'b' is the quit program key.
+'a' is the start and stop key
+'b' is the quit program key